Ruiqi Wang

 Hello!

-I’m a Ph.D. candidate in the Smart Machine and Assistive Robotics Technology (SMART) Lab at Purdue University, advised by Professor Byung-Cheol Min.
+I’m a Ph.D. candidate at Purdue University, where I work in the Smart Machine And Robotics Technology (SMART) Lab with Professor Byung-Cheol Min.

-• Team Heterogeneity: How to optimize human-robot teaming by accounting for inherent yet heterogeneous human capabilities (e.g., cognitive abilities, skill levels, backgrounds) and robot characteristics (e.g., mobility, sensory abilities, autonomy levels)?
+• Capability Heterogeneity: How to optimize human–robot teaming by accounting for inherent yet diverse human capabilities (e.g., cognitive abilities, skill levels, backgrounds) and robot characteristics (e.g., mobility, sensing, autonomy) within specific task contexts?

-• Operational Dynamics: How to enable proactive perception and adapt to evolving human states (e.g., cognitive load, fatigue), robot working conditions, and changing task requirements during operation?
+• State Uncertainty: How to enable proactive perception and responsiveness to human states (e.g., cognitive load, attention, trust), robot working conditions, and task status that evolve dynamically during operation?

-• Individual Preferences: How to personalize robot interactive behaviors to individual preferences through human-in-the-loop learning?
+• Preference Variability: How to align robot interactive patterns with individual preferences through continuous, multimodal human feedback?

 Spanning scales from one-to-one human-robot interaction to team-level coordination in multi-human multi-robot teams, my work aims to lay the foundation for a future where robots can naturally understand, adapt to, and collaborate with any human, in any context or situation.